cicero1/Parsing/README.md

 _________________________________________________________________________________

 ####ABOUT
-This is a webscraping script which fetches data from the e-catalog in response to user's query, analyzes and parses it.
+This is a webscraping script which fetches data from the e-catalog in response to a user's query, analyzes and parses it.
 The results are stored in the database and the CVS file.

 ####ARCHITECTURE
 This project is designed in a modular, flexible and extensible way based on the object-oriented approach.
 Principles of OOD are adhered to as far as it's reasonable for such a task.